 Yes – but not from a dealership!
 Unfortunately, your odds of suffering a major mechanical breakdown go up with every passing year.
 Based on RV Warranty claims records, more than 3 out of every 10 RVs will need major repairs in only their second year on the road.

 This skyrockets to 8 out of 10 in their fifth year, and virtually ALL of them in their eighth year!
-Today’s RVs are increasingly more complex, and with more things to go wrong, the need to protect your investment is more important than ever.
+Today’s RVs are increasingly more complex, and with more things going wrong, the need to protect your investment is more important than ever.

 Our RV Warranty plans allow you to change your mind!
-If you’re looking to sell your RV to a private party, you can absolutely transfer the policy to the new owner.
+If you want to sell your RV to a private party, you can transfer the policy to the new owner.
 Additionally, if you are trading in your RV, or getting out of RVing altogether, you can cancel your policy for a pro-rated refund.

 We bought a warranty through Wholesale Warranties for several reasons: